Sentinel297/VPE-Ragnarok-Online/README.md

 T1:

 Passive: Carry Weight Increase:
-Passive Skill: Unlocking this ability will automatically apply its effect.\n\nIncreases carry weight and caravan mass carrying capacity by 3 times the normal amount.
+Passive Skill: Unlocking this ability will automatically apply its effect.
+Increases carry weight and caravan mass carrying capacity by 3 times the normal amount.

 T2:

 Passive: Discount:
-Passive Skill: Unlocking this ability will automatically apply its effect.\n\nAllows this person to get better prices while trading.
+Passive Skill: Unlocking this ability will automatically apply its effect.
+Allows this person to get better prices while trading.

 Pushcart:
 Allows the caster to summon a pushcart that will further increase their carrying capacity.